 Last week I had one of my best weeks and one of my worst weeks.

 I had not done a hundred pushups for way too long, but it felt great.
-So yesterday I wanted to see if I could do more than 30 and I did, 35, but decided to not push it and just rested the rest of the day with an 8 mile walk at the foot of the palisades cliffs in New Jersey.
-I have to say that the hike was great, but the ride back to the city over the cross bronx expressway is a big downer, standing still traffic for miles.
-Next time have to find a spot on the east side of the hudson.
+So yesterday I wanted to see if I could do more than 30 and I did, 35, but decided to not push it and just rested the rest of the day with an 8-mile walk at the foot of the palisades cliffs in New Jersey.
+I have to say that the hike was great, but the ride back to the city over the cross Bronx expressway is a big downer, standing still in traffic for miles.
+Next time have to find a spot on the east side of the Hudson.

 What am I learning?
 Never give up.
 And if you do not give up, you might be just as surprised as to how well your body will react when pushed.
 So push yourself, you might like the results.